okemoto6/okemoto6/README.md

 ## Hi there 👋

-I see myself inbetween e-commerce specialist and data analyst role, trying to bring them together in my professional career.
+I see myself inbetween e-commerce specialist and data analyst roles, trying to bring them together in my professional career.
 Right now I'm focusing on Python, R and SQL to grow and achive fluency in those languages.
 I also enjoy using Tableau for visializations.

 Here I gather my analysis, projects and all resources that help me to develop in data-related field.